jitsi/handbook/docs/dev-guide/electron-sdk.md

 ```

 **Note**:
-An example using screensharing in Electron without the SDK is available here: [screensharing example without the sdk](https://github.com/gabiborlea/jitsi-meet-electron-example).
+An example using screensharing in Electron without the SDK is available here: [screensharing example without the SDK](https://github.com/gabiborlea/jitsi-meet-electron-example).

 ### Remote Control

 **Requirements**:
-The remote control utility requires iframe HTML Element that will load Jitsi Meet.
+The remote control utility requires an iframe HTML Element that will load Jitsi Meet.

 **Enable the remote control:**